• 🎓 Education & Media Literacy

 Stanford History Education Group — Civic Online Reasoning (COR): free lessons & assessments for evaluating online information.

-NAMLE — The National Association for Media Literacy Education: national hub for ML education, resources, and events.
+NAMLE — The National Association for Media Literacy Education: national hub for media literacy education, resources, and events.

 Common Sense Education — K–12 Digital Citizenship curriculum: media balance, clickbait, privacy, and information literacy.